FOREX-Yen hits 17-month high vs dollar as risk sentiment sours

 By Anirban Nag

-LONDON, April 5 The yen soared to its highest in 17 months against the dollar on Tuesday as sentiment in stock and commodity markets soured, with crude oil prices retreating further and driving investors toward traditional safe havens.
+LONDON, April 5 The yen soared to its highest in 17 months against the dollar on Tuesday as sentiment in stock and commodity markets soured, with crude oil prices retreating further and driving investors to seek traditional safe-haven currencies and assets.

 The latest drop in the dollar saw it add to recent losses that came after U.S. central bank chair Janet Yellen indicated she was in no hurry to tighten monetary policy last week.